Camper Trailers Tech Tips

 in a confined space

-Extreme caution should be used when thinking of using a gas, dual fuel, a kerosene heater, heat beads or even a stove for that matter inside an enclosed area such as a tent, camper trailer or caravan to keep warm on a cold night camping.
+Extreme caution should be used when thinking of using gas, dual fuel, kerosene, heat beads or a gas stove for heating inside an enclosed area such as a tent, camper trailer or caravan to keep warm on a cold night camping.
 Please make sure you have all windows open so the fumes will not build up.

 Carbon monoxide is a colourless and odourless gas, slightly lighter than air.
 It is formed whenever any carbon-based substance, which is most substances, is burned with an inadequate supply of air.
 Even when there is adequate air, carbon monoxide is produced if the burning reaction is only partly complete.
 Burning anything in a small enclosed space presents two main dangers.